peturgq/packer/README.md

 gqdev_centos-6.5_cs-base.box

-### Basebox with dependencies and CloudStack allready setup.
+### Basebox with dependencies and CloudStack already setup.
 (Future Option)

-Basicly a CloudStack instalation in a box, combined with upgrade scripts this could be used to get a dev enviroment setup with little effort.
+Basically a CloudStack installation in a box, combined with upgrade scripts this could be used to get a development environment setup with little effort.

 gqdev_centos-6.5_cs-full.box